feathersjs/feathers/docs/guides/basics/generator.md

 npm create feathers@pre feathers-chat
 ```

-If you never ran the command before you might be ask to confirm the package installation by pressing enter.
+If you never ran the command before you might be asked to confirm the package installation by pressing enter.

 <BlockQuote type="warning">